How to Choose High Heels that Don’t Hurt Your Feet

 💡 Pro tip: Heels with leather uppers and cushioned linings mould better to your feet over time, giving lasting comfort.

-👠 2.
-Fit First: How Heels Should Feel When You Try Them On
+Step 2: Fit First – How Heels Should Feel When You Try Them On

 Fit is everything.
 A beautiful heel that doesn’t fit properly will never be comfortable.
-Follow Dr. Courtney Conley's advise.
+Follow foot expert Dr. Courtney Conley's advice.
 Here’s what to check:

 • Length: Your toes shouldn’t press against the front.
 Aim for at least 0.5 cm of wiggle room.